paris-saclay-cds/ramp-workflow/doc/using_kits.rst

 example solution.
 There will also be at least one example submission in `submissions/`, which show you which files are required for each submission, how they need to be named and how each file should be structured.

+It is important to check that your submission works locally, using ``ramp-test``, before you submit your solution to `RAMP studio`_.

 Submitting to a RAMP event
 ==========================